What has changed in PHP 5.5.x

 1.Generators added

-Support for generators has been added via the yield keyword.
-Generators provide an easy way to implement simple iterators without the overhead or complexity of implementing a class that implements the Iterator interface.
+way to implement simple iterators without the overhead or complexity of

-A simple example that reimplements the range() function as a generator (at least for positive step values):
+function as a generator (at least for positive step

-<?phpfunction xrange($start$limit$step 1) {
+<?phpfunction xrange($start, $limit, $step = 1) {

-$i $start$i <= $limit$i += $step) {
+for ($i = $start; $i <= $limit; $i += $step) {

 yield $i;